ChiShengChen/broadcastify_mp3_crawler/README.md

 - [ ] Download All Mp3 files in defined date range in random range of months
 - [ ] Add folder by date
 - [ ] Packaging and parameterized
+- [ ] Stop sign when the day is not finish